 The truth is that we assume that everything just goes back to “normal” as they should after their baby is born; however, that is not always how things go.

-Women don’t need to stop doing the things they love because they have incontinence, women do not need to just wear black when they work out because they are afraid of peeing themselves mid workout, women do not need to pretend nothing is happening when they pee a bit every time they sneeze.
+Women don’t need to stop doing the things they love because they have incontinence!
+Also, women do not need to just wear black when they work out because they are afraid of peeing themselves mid-workout!
+Women do not need to pretend nothing is happening when they pee a bit every time they sneeze.

-There are things that can be done to improve your quality of life, you just have to find a professional that knows how to modify and coach you properly so you can learn how to properly move when you have these symptoms.
+Things can be done to improve your quality of life!
+You just have to find a professional that knows how to modify and coach you properly so you can learn how to properly move when you have these symptoms.

 A prolapse occurs when organs in your pelvic region, such as the uterus, bladder, or rectum bulge into or out of the vagina, and MANY women may not even know they have a prolapse if it is in the milder stages.